5 Reasons Why Your Google Ads Aren’t Performing Well

 There’s a simple golden rule to running Google ads: searchers have a one-track mind.
 Sure, you may think that if you’re advertising laptop bags, you may also want to market to people who are also searching for laptops.
 That may work if you’re upselling at a brick and mortar location, but it doesn’t work for search engines.

 If your Google Ad isn’t performing well, refocus your keywords.
+You can find which keywords are performing well by spying on the adwords of your competitors by using an Google ad spy tool like PowerAdSpy.
 Don’t waste money buying loosely related keywords.
-Your campaign should be laser-focused on converting people who are already looking for what you’re selling.
+Laser-focus your campaign on converting people who are already searching for what you’re selling.

 Negative Keywords Are Killing You

 Negative keywords are great in theory.
-They help prevent your ads from matching with irrelevant searches, but when they’re not used properly, they can actually negate your active keywords.
-This is a simple error that can often be fixed easily.
+When used properly, they prevent your ads from matching with irrelevant searches, but improper usage can actually negate your active keywords.
+You can fix this simple.

 Going with the above example, you’re bidding on the phrase match keywords brown suede shoes and have set brown suede as a broad match negative keyword in order to filter out people looking for wholesale fabric rather than shoes.
 Unfortunately, this would accidentally cancel out the active phrase and your ad would show to neither potential consumer.
 To fix this, you’d need to switch brown suede to an exact match negative.